Learn

 TGA

 The Therapeutic Goods Administration.
-The Australian government body responsible for regulating therapeutic products including the prescription medicines used in cosmetic injectable treatment.
+The Australian government body responsible for regulating therapeutic products including the prescription medicines used in aesthetic treatment.
 At Core Aesthetics, all treatments are delivered in compliance with TGA regulations.

 V